 Maine Neonatology Associates (MNA) physicians are not employees of the hospital, and thus our services are billed separately from the hospital’s billing.

-Our billing department is staffed with an experienced and knowledgeable specialist who will be available to assist you in receiving the insurance benefits to which you are entitled.
+Our billing department is staffed with experienced and knowledgeable specialists who will be available to assist you in receiving the insurance benefits to which you are entitled.
 We will submit claims to your insurance carrier on your behalf for services provided by MNA physicians in the care of your newborn child.
 In addition, we can guide you with filing insurance appeals should coverage of these services be reduced or denied.

 Securing Insurance Coverage for Your Newborn